sitespeedio/sitespeed.io/docs/_posts/2018-05-24-sitespeed.io-7.0.md

 The decreased memory and CPU usage makes your metrics more stable.

-Read more about the changes in [Browsertime 3.0](/browsertime-3.0/).
+Read more about the all changes in [Browsertime 3.0](/browsertime-3.0/).

 ### New Chrome and latest Firefox 61
 The Docker container uses the latest release of Chrome stable and a beta release of Firefox 61.
 We use Firefox 61 so that the new [HAR Export trigger](https://github.com/devtools-html/har-export-trigger) works.